TojzanKristian/Julia_FTN/README.md

       * DynamicProgramming.jl
       * main.jl - testing functions before and after applying dynamic programming
   7. Machine Learning in Julia :
       * Linear regression :
         - Data - CSV files for testing
         - KFoldCrossValidation.jl
         - LinearRegression.jl
       * Logistic regression :
         - Data - CSV files for testing
         - LogisticRegression1.jl
         - LogisticRegression2.jl
       * Genetic algorithm :
         - example1 - implementing a genetic algorithm for a simple example
         - example2 - implementation of a genetic algorithm for the solution of a function
         - example3 - analysis of different cases of genetic algorithm
         - example4 - the knapsack problem solved by genetic algorithm
       * Particle Swarm Optimization :
         - example1 - implementing the particle swarm optimization for a simple example
         - example2 - implementation the particle swarm optimization for the solution of a function
       * Ant Colony Optimization :
         - example1 - implementing the ant colony optimization for a simple example
         - example2 - solving the traveling salesman problem using ant colony optimization
+      * Data preparation :
+        - Data - CSV files for testing
+        - main.jl - example of a data preparation

 ## Getting started
 1) Download and Install Julia : https://julialang.org/downloads